this is tijuana, straight up! | look | i-D

 What do you do?
 I play the guitar in two different bands.
 I'm very passionate about playing the guitar.

 What prejudices have you encountered in your profession?
-Mostly [it's been difficult] trying to find the right musicians who have the same vision and who can commit as much as I do.
+Mostly trying to find musicians who have the same vision and who can commit as much as I do.

-What's your responsibility to the younger talent who will [follow in your footsteps]?
-[I think it's important to] support the local scene so that new musicians can continue creating new projects and representing our city.
+What's your responsibility to the younger talent who will follow in your footsteps?
+I think it's important to support the local scene so that new musicians can continue creating new projects and represent our city.

-At what point does a hobby become a profession?
-Once your projects begin to show results and generate income.

 What's the best part about living by the US border?
-[Being able to analyze] the points of view of [American] musicians and continue generating new ideas.
+Being able to analyse the points of view of American musicians and continue generating new ideas.

 And what's the worst thing?
 Living on the border directly affects us because of the devaluation of the peso.